KoRiF/NumPy4Delphi/README.md

-**Keras4Delphi** is a high-level neural networks API, written in Pascal(Delphi Rio 10.3) with Python Binding and capable of running on top of TensorFlow, CNTK, or Theano.
+**Keras4Delphi** is a high-level neural networks API, written in Delphi's Object Pascal with Python Binding and capable of running on top of TensorFlow.
 Based on [Keras.NET](https://github.com/SciSharp/Keras.NET) and [Keras](https://github.com/keras-team/keras)

-Use Keras if you need a deep learning library that:
+### Use Keras if you need a deep learning library that:

 Allows for easy and fast prototyping (through user friendliness, modularity, and extensibility).
 Supports both convolutional networks and recurrent networks, as well as combinations of the two.